 Cellular Optimization

-Peplink routers have a collection of features that assist with optimizing cellular data performance.
+Peplink routers offer a range of features to optimize cellular data performance.

-This article overviews using external antennas, boosters, cellular band locking and combining multiple connections with bonding/load balance.
+This article provides an overview of using external antennas, boosters, cellular band locking, and combining multiple connections with bonding/load balancing.

-We have deep dives on all of these topics, this resource is more of a high level overview on each can play a role in optimizing your cellular data performance on your Peplink router.
+We have deep dives on all of these topics, linked in each section - this guide is more of a high-level overview of how each can play a role in optimizing your cellular data performance on your Peplink router.

 For more tips on cellular data performance optimizations, check out our full guide at: